antennapedia/antennapedia.com/src/thick/mc_okay.md

 "You are," Clara said solemnly, "an honest man.
 The last honest man in government."

 He indeed walked her to her door, which was up on the fifth floor.
-He thought about going for a kiss several times while they rode the unbearably slow lift, but he hadn't yet asked her if she would like to be kissed, and he couldn't work out how, and she might feel fucking trapped in a lift so asking her then was a mistake, and *what* the fuck had come over him?
+He thought about going for a kiss several times while they rode the unbearably slow elevator, but he hadn't yet asked her if she would like to be kissed, and he couldn't work out how, and she might feel fucking trapped in a lift so asking her then was a mistake, and *what* the fuck had come over him?
 He felt like a schoolboy taking a girl to a film for the first time ever.

-He didn't work out what to say until they were standing at her flat door, and even then he felt like a wanker.

 "Clara," he said.
 "I'll call you, okay?
 We'll do something if you're free Wednesday?"